 Lectures and Keynote Speeches

-You are most welcome to compile your own event, by choosing the topics and sequence of your preference from the list below:
+You can create your own event by selecting the topics from the list below:

 - 0. General lecture for large audiences about the work of Smart Shelter Foundation and Smart Shelter Research; overview of projects and research programs.
 Includes discussion afterwards.
 (1,5 hour)

 - 1. Introduction about the work of Smart Shelter Foundation and explanation of the design assignments to the participants.
 (30 minutes)

 - 2. T-Shelters and Semi-Permanent Housing; What can we offer to people in post-disaster areas, when there is minimal finance available for reconstruction?
 (1 hour)

 - 3. Case Study; Rebuilding after the Tsunami in Sri Lanka; Full description of the design and rebuilding of 170 houses on the east coast, in a post-disaster and conflicted area.
 (1 hour 15 minutes)

 - 4. Non-Engineered Earthquake Design Principles; The basics of earthquake resistant construction, historic research and testing, design limitations and proper material handling.
 (2 x 45 minutes)